CBID2/Blog-posts/cleutu5l4000nw2nve6fffavb.md

 ## 3\.
 Bootstrap

 If you can adapt to any programming language with no fear like Benjamin Grimm (aka The Thing), then [Bootstrap](https://getbootstrap.com) is for you.
-All you need to do is copy the activation link to the &lt;head&gt; area of your HTML file, refer to the Docs section to pick any of the components you want and use it to create anything you want.
+All you need to do is copy and paste the activation link into the &lt;head&gt; area of your HTML file, refer to the Docs section to pick any of the components you want and use it to create anything you want.
 Want a navigation chart?
 Boom!
 Want a snazzy profile card?
 Bam! 😊 Possibilities are endless!
 Now there’s only one more tool you need to make your utility kit as awesome as Thor’s Mjolnir(it’s a magical hammer that can catch thunder).

 ![The Thing, a man covered in rock is ready to fight ](https://media.giphy.com/media/21RwHpDY8UbBkK0Ca8/giphy-downsized-large.gif align="center")